25space/MailAPIv2-HTML-Form-Mail-Services/README.md

 # MailAPI v2

+The documentation of the MailAPI v2 by 25Space.com and the mdct Group.
+You will find further informations here: https://www.25space.com/developer/api/mailapiv2.php

-The mdct Group/25space.com Mail API provides an interface to send html POST data (like forms) securely via email.
+The Mail API provides an interface to send html POST data (like forms) securely via email.
 Insert the HTML form, with custom fields as necessary, into your web page or application.
 Do you know the problem, your messages from the contact form are not delivered safely, the order or the HTML POST eMail application eMails end up in spam?
 With MailAPI you can connect any application (HTML form POST) and your emails will be delivered safely.